AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 - The ICC profile browser incorrectly displays DITA files instead of showing only ICC files.
 (GUIDES-25017)
 - Draft comments are not being rendered in the Native PDF output.
 (GUIDES-47044)
 - A draft comment placed inside a `title` element appears unexpectedly in published output.
 (GUIDES-10686)
+- In the Map dashboard, selecting a different preset triggers a call to fetch peer links, resulting in additional processing.
+(GUIDES-53703)

 ## Translation